-In 2012 she was awarded an MBE in the Queen’s New Year Honours List, for services to children with disability, in 2011 she received a Welsh Government Recognising Achievement Award and in 2008 she was awarded the ISPO UK George Murdoch Prize for her submission ‘The importance of being earnest about shank and thigh kinematics especially when using AFOs’.
+In 2012 she was awarded an MBE in the Queen’s New Year Honours List, for services to children with disabilities, in 2011 she received a Welsh Government Recognising Achievement Award and in 2008 she was awarded the ISPO UK George Murdoch Prize for her submission ‘The importance of being earnest about shank and thigh kinematics especially when using AFOs’.

-She has a number of published peer reviewed papers and has recently contributed chapters to two new books, one on the evidence base for physical therapy for children with cerebral palsy and the other on orthoses for children with spina bifida.
+She has a number of published peer-reviewed papers and has recently contributed chapters to two new books, one on the evidence base for physical therapy for children with cerebral palsy and the other on orthoses for children with spina bifida.

-Elaine has spent her career in the NHS working with children with movement disorders, and for the last 20 years she has used a gait laboratory to analyse children’s walking, optimise orthosis designs and set physiotherapy programmes.
-One of her many achievements has been to develop a comprehensive method of assessment, prescription and fine tuning of lower limb orthoses.
-She, along with her team, have challenged conventional wisdom with evidence-based science and rewritten the text books.
+Elaine has spent her career in the NHS working with children with movement disorders, and for the last 20 years, she has used a gait laboratory to analyse children’s walking, optimise orthosis designs and set physiotherapy programmes.
+One of her many achievements has been to develop a comprehensive method of assessment, prescription and fine-tuning of lower limb orthoses.
+She, along with her team, have challenged conventional wisdom with evidence-based science and rewritten the textbooks.
 Her methods are now the gold standard for designing, aligning and tuning lower limb orthoses and at LOC we are delighted to have the opportunity to work with her.